 For most business purchases, the price is the crux that usually steers the decision.
 This, of course, extends to choosing the right CRM software.

 Hubspot offers a free subscription for its basic programs.
-Their enterprise plans, which includes access for 10 users, start at $1,200 per month.
+Their enterprise plans, which include access for 10 users, start at $1,200 per month.
 An additional user costs $120 and initial onboarding costs a one-time $3,000 fee.
 24/7 customer support, outbound calling, and sales engagement features such as team emails and an inbox are included free in the enterprise plan.

 Salesforce doesn’t offer free subscription but potential clients are privy to a 14-day free trial.
 It costs $1,500 per month for every 10 users.
 An additional user costs anywhere from $25 to $150 depending on the package.
 Salesforce onboarding or “Jumpstart” costs a one-time $5000.
 Phone or email support is 20% of the net cost of the package.
 Outbound calling is $45 per user per 1,000 minutes and sales engagement features such as an inbox is $25 per user.